SEB: The Runtime Gate That Turns AI Agents Into Auditable Weapons

 New research introduces a runtime enforcement boundary that separates proposal, admission, and execution, offering a template for safe, revocable on-chain AI agent actions.

-The core insight is that existing access-control mechanisms either authorize identities or certify proposed actions, but neither provides a mandatory enforcement point at the moment of mutation.
+The core insight is brutal in its simplicity: existing access-control mechanisms either authorize identities or certify proposed actions, but neither provides a mandatory enforcement point at the moment of mutation.
 As the paper states, “production mutation authority should not reside inside non-deterministic reasoning processes” of autonomous agents.
 SEB fills this gap by consuming certificates issued by a Sovereign Assurance Boundary (SAB), verifying that the requested mutation matches the certified execution contract, and checking a set of dynamic conditions: validity windows, policy epochs, revocation epochs, and live-state drift.
 Only after these checks pass does SEB mint a scoped execution identity and invoke infrastructure APIs.

 This design has direct parallels to blockchain-based smart contract execution, where transaction proposal, validation, and execution are separated.
 For crypto-AI systems, SEB provides a template for how on-chain or TEE-enforced AI agents could be granted scoped, revocable authority to mutate on-chain state.
 The broker acts as a mandatory gate that prevents an LLM’s non-deterministic output from directly calling production APIs or smart contract functions.